KulikDM/pythresh/README.rst

    pip install pythresh            # normal install pip install --upgrade pythresh  # or update if needed

-Alternatively, you could clone and run setup.py file:
+Alternatively, you can get the version with the latest updates by cloning the repo and run setup.py file:

 .. code-block:: bash